pgManage/pgManage/README.md

 ## Release Schedule

-Currently we release every Saturday.
+Currently we release twice a month.

 ## FEEDBACK AND BUG REPORTS